krasimir/techy/_src/examples/rss-generation/index.md

 		}
 	}

-Running `techy --dest ./` command again brings `feed.xml` file.
+Running the same command command again brings `feed.xml` file.
 The next step is to fetch all the pages in the blog and fill the xml with their titles and links.
 Here is how `feed.xml.source` may look like:

 	&lt;?xml version="1.0"?>
 	&lt;rss version="2.0">